I took the bait – so there’s my Sofi Money review. Everyone’s abuzz about SoFi’s cash management account, SoFi Money, because you get:

 Sofi money review bottom line

 There are a lot of checking accounts out there.
 But SoFi Money might be the very best, especially for travelers and those who don’t care about physical branches.
-When you sign-up and fund an account with $100, you’ll get a $50 bonus – and the account only takes a few minutes to set up.
+When you sign-up and make two direct deposits of $500 each, you’ll get a $75 bonus – and the account only takes a few minutes to set up.

 For me, this is straw that’s breaking Chase’s back (assuming Chase is a camel).
 I’m gonna use this account as my go-to checking account and see how it goes.
 Then I’ll add to this Sofi Money review.

-Don’t forget you get $100 when you refer your account – and you can get up to $10,000 per calendar year.
+Don’t forget you get $25 when you refer your account.
 No idea how long this promotion will stick around, so sign-up while you can.
-Seriously, it’s super fast and you’ll have your $50 bonus in a day or two.
+Seriously, it’s super fast and you’ll have your $25 bonus in a day or two.
 And you can start referring to your posse.

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.